Opus10/django-pglock/docs/proxy.rst

   which includes the SQL query.
 * **mode**: The lock mode.
 * **granted**: A boolean indicating if the lock has been granted or is still waiting to be acquired.
 * **wait_duration**: How long the lock has been waiting to be acquired.
+Only available in Postgres 14 and up.
 * **rel_kind**: The type of relation for the lock, such as "TABLE" or "INDEX".
 * **rel_name**: The name of the relation, such as the table name.

 See `PGLock` for a list of all attributes and possible options for fields.

-For example, this query will show all locks and associated relations that have been blocked for over five seconds.
+For example, this query will show all locks that are blocked.
 It will also show which query is trying to acquire the locks.

 .. code-block:: python